 Some students who applied Early Action will be asked to provide mid-year grades.
 Those students will receive an admission decision by the end of March.

 If you have sent us your mid-year grades at our request (you will see this request by checking your status online using the instructions that were mailed to you when we received your application), please understand that it can take more than two weeks for us to place those mid-year grades in your application file.
 This is due to the very high volume of application materials arriving daily in our office.
 When we receive your grades, your application status will say “complete.”
 Your admission decision will be posted by the end of March, and a letter will be mailed to your home soon after the decision is available online.
 We appreciate your continued patience as we complete the careful review of each application.

 Applications are reviewed when they become complete, although the process can take several weeks.
 Should we request additional information, such as mid-year grades, you can expect to receive an admission decision by the end of March.
 You should check the status of your application online to see if any requests are added to your "to do" list.

 Early Action applicants will be notified of their admission decisions beginning January 31.
 Acceptance letters include detailed information on merit-based scholarships.
-If you apply by the December 1, 2012, Early Action Deadline it is particularly important for you check your status online to see if your application remains complete.
-If you apply by the regular admission deadline of February 1, 2013, you can expect to receive a decision by the end of March, unless additional information is required to review your application.
+If you apply by the regular admission deadline of February 1, you can expect to receive a decision by the end of March, unless additional information is required to review your application.

 Yes.
 URI takes the single highest score from each section of the SAT and the ACT (across all test dates) and calculate the highest total for the student.